BatetDev/batetdev.github.io/src/content/projects/project-eldritch-forecast.md

 const icon = mapIconName(weather.icon);
 ```

-So for weather.icon ('cloudy'), mapIconName returns the value for such key ('cloud-moon'), which is the name of one of the icons in the Lucide icon set that we can then use like this in displayWeather:
+So for weather.icon ('partly-cloudy-night'), mapIconName returns the value for such key ('cloud-moon'), which is the name of one of the icons in the Lucide icon set that we can then use like this in displayWeather:

 ```javascript
 // We declare const icon = mapIconName(weather.icon); before the string literal.